ARCTraining/data-vis/docs/02-first-plot.md

 ## Ordered third dimension

 In the example code given, we defined x and y variables.
 What if we also defined a z variable that is similar in structure to x and y (is an array of the same size, filled with similar random data)?
-We are going to explore the ways to display this third dimension.
+We are going to explore the ways to display this third dimension in a 2D plotting.

 We can define random x, y and z data.
 We're going to use the `randn` function to get pseudo random normally distributed data: